 Alternatively, many of us have an incessant need to always make the ‘right’ decision.
 Our perfectionist society has not made this gnawing necessity any easier to overcome, as we have become conditioned to fear making a mistake and worse yet, fail.

-Almost everyone will experience a form of analysis paralysis in his or her career and/or personal lives.
-Therefore, here are a few productivity tips that will help you get started on the path of making a concrete decision, and making whatever conclusion you choose, the right one.
+Almost everyone will experience a form of analysis paralysis in their career and/or personal life.
+Therefore, here are a few productivity tips that will help you get started on the path of making a concrete decision, and make whatever conclusion you choose, the right one.

 Strategies for Overcoming Decision Paralysis

 1. Prioritize The Importance of The Decision